This post was sponsored by Harvest Snaps. Thank you for supporting the partnerships that allow Brewing Happiness to grow and exist. xoxo.

 Preheat oven to 425.

 Slice your carrots in half, lay them on a baking tray and drizzle with olive oil, cinnamon, smoked paprika, chili powder and salt.
 Bake for 20 minutes.

-Meanwhile, add all dip ingredients to a blender or food processor.
+After, add all dip ingredients to a blender or food processor.
 Pulse or blend until mostly smooth.
 You will have to scrape down the sides and mix intermittently in order to do so.